special culture

 Archives January 2025

-Installation view of Yto Barrada: Le Grand Soir, on view at MoMA PS1.
+Vista de la instalación de Yto Barrada: Le Grand Soir, mostrada en MoMA PS1.

-Today, she’s finally announced her debut album, Louder, Please.
-It’s been a long time coming.
-“It feels really good,” she says, tugging at the sleeves of her Heaven by Marc Jacobs hoodie and smiling.
-By Gray’s count, the album took two years of writing, followed by six months of mixing, mastering, and figuring out the creative direction.
-“I’ve been making so much music that I am almost, like, exploding,” she says.
-“So, to put out an album is going to be…” she trails off.
-“It’s just nice not to be writing music every day without knowing what’s going to happen with it, or where it’s going to go.”
+Now, she has officially unveiled her debut album, Louder, Please.
+It has been much anticipated.
+“It feels incredibly rewarding,” she notes, adjusting the sleeves of her Heaven by Marc Jacobs hoodie with a grin.
+According to Gray, putting the album together took two years of songwriting, followed by six months devoted to mixing, mastering, and shaping the artistic concept.
+“I’ve been creating so much music that it feels like I’m almost overflowing,” she confesses.
+“So, releasing an album is going to be…” she pauses.
+“It’s simply a relief not to be composing music daily without a defined idea of its future or purpose.”

-Now, I know what happens at the Tony Awards.
-I’ve watched them closely for years, sometimes with friends and themed snacks (I’m looking at you, 2022’s “A Strange Fruit Loop”), sometimes at a more formal viewing party.
-At regular intervals I’ll also revisit “Bigger,” Neil Patrick Harris’s joyous opening number at the 2013 ceremony, knowing I will feel the same swelling in my heart every time he arrives at the climax of his rap: “We were that kid.”
-(Is someone cutting onions in here?)
-Still, nothing could quite prepare me for being in the room where it happens (…sorry!) during the 77th Annual Tony Awards on Sunday night.
+Now, I realize what unfolds at the Tony Awards.
+I’ve been observing them intently for numerous years, at times with companions and themed treats (2022’s “A Strange Fruit Loop,” I’m pointing at you), occasionally at a more official viewing gathering.
+Periodically, I revisit “Bigger,” Neil Patrick Harris’s exuberant opening piece at the 2013 event, anticipating the familiar rise in my emotions each time he reaches the peak of his rap: “We were that kid.”
+(Is someone chopping onions here?)
+Yet, nothing could fully brace me for being present in the room where it occurs (…apologies!) during the 77th Annual Tony Awards on Sunday evening.

-Below, I’ve rounded up four things you likely didn’t catch watching the Tonys from home.
-We’re live in five…four…three…can I get applause, please?
+Below, I’ve compiled four aspects you probably didn’t notice if you were watching the Tonys from home.
+We’re live in five…four…three…can I receive some applause, please?

 Jack O’Brien and Harvey Fierstein at the 77th Annual Tony Awards.